 Several years ago, I started to change that.
 I started slowly by hanging pieces that I found that truly spoke to me in some way.

 For example, I have one wall of my house that is comprised of decorative plates.
 Each plate comes with a story and a past.
 We would get one from every place we have lived from flea markets and antique stores.
 There is a common color scheme to them.
-And when I look at that wall, I see our life.
+And when I look at that wall, I see all the places we lived.
 I also have walls that have the kids through the years, and walls dedicated to the animals that I love.

 Your home should be filled with things that make you smile when you walk past them.
 Things that inspire and motivate you.
 That reminds you of those you love and cherish.